mmistakes/minimal-mistakes/_posts/reads/2017-04-27-battle-hymn-of-the-tiger-mother-by-amy-chua.md

 [![Battle Hymn of the Tiger Mother by Amy Chua](/images/cover_BattleHymnOfTheTigerMother_AmyChua_200.jpg "Battle Hymn of the Tiger Mother by Amy Chua"){: .align-right }](https://smile.amazon.com/Battle-Hymn-Tiger-Mother-Chua/dp/0143120581/)

 This was a thought-provoking read.
-[Amy Chua](http://amychua.com) describes starkly contrasting differences between her parenting style, dubbed _Chinese parenting_, and that of most Americans.
+[Amy Chua](http://amychua.com) describes the starkly contrasting differences between her parenting style, dubbed _Chinese parenting_, and that of most Americans.
 Her writing is approachable and often entertaining, even when I found myself cringing at her methods.
 But then, this is exactly what she wanted; to entertain the reader not instruct.